Home Types in San Diego : Most Popular Housing Styles

 Mid-Century Modern Style

 After the Great Depression and World War II, the United States began a period of technological advancement, which led to the creation of the Mid-Century Modern style.
 Frank Lloyd Wright, an architect, initially developed these houses in 1945, introducing them to the American public.
-Since then, these homes were constructed in San Diego until 1965.
+Since then, these homes have been constructed in San Diego through 1965.
 Natural materials, grand open spaces, and simpler designs have attracted people to these homes.
-Mod Movers Monterey, a professional moving company, suggests visiting San Diego before purchasing a property and understanding if Mid-Century Modern is the right style for you.

 Some characteristics of the Mid-Century Modern Housing Style: